 The following information is here because unless it is down in black and white, you will not know how much it actually costs to run a rescue.
 The donations we ask for during the adoption process are very small compared to our expenditure and provide great value to prospective owners...

-Now compare these to actual costs we incur per animal...
+Actual costs we incur per animal...

 All of our rabbits are neutered, which costs us in the region of £60 - £80 per operation.